 Our Governance Culture & Methodology

-We are an organization that effectively navigates legal and technical spaces, but which nonetheless comes to the scene with heart; understanding that change is something we all can only contribute to when we have enthusiasm, hope, and a deeply seeded commitment to the full realisation of human rights.
+We are an organisation that effectively navigates legal and technical spaces, but which nonetheless comes to the scene with heart; understanding that change is something we all can only contribute to when we have enthusiasm, hope, and a deeply seeded commitment to the full realisation of human rights.

 We value relationships and partnerships and see them as key to the effectiveness of our methodology.
 Our approach focuses on a two-way exchange of information and advocacy results both in specific change at the local level and structural change within the international human rights normative framework, and a more intentional and profound symbiosis between the two.
 We are effective when our partners are effective.

 Ellen Dorsey is an impassioned advocate for international human rights and environmental sustainability.
 Since 2008, she has served as executive director of the Wallace Global Fund, a private foundation that focuses on environmental protection, the advancement of democracy and human rights, and corporate accountability.
-Under her leadership, the Fund is recognized for creative philanthropic strategies that promote progressive social change.
+Under her leadership, the Fund is recognised for creative philanthropic strategies that promote progressive social change.
 She also orchestrated the foundation’s shift to mission-related investing, contributing to a new wave of socially responsible investing in an era of climate change.

-She has served on the board of numerous non-profit organizations promoting human rights and sustainable development, including the US Human Rights Network, Global Initiative on Economic and Social Rights, and Amnesty International USA, where she was chair of the board of directors.
+She has served on the board of numerous non-profit organisations promoting human rights and sustainable development, including the US Human Rights Network, Global Initiative on Economic and Social Rights, and Amnesty International USA, where she was chair of the board of directors.

 Her educational career includes a doctorate in political science from the University of Pittsburgh and a Fulbright Fellowship in South Africa during that country’s historic transformation from Apartheid.
-She has lectured and written extensively in books, journals and new media outlets on the topic of contemporary social movements and effective strategies of non-governmental organizations.
+She has lectured and written extensively in books, journals and new media outlets on the topic of contemporary social movements and effective strategies of non-governmental organisations.
 Most recently, Dorsey co-authored, along with Paul J. Nelson, New Rights Advocacy: Changing Strategies of Development and Human Rights NGOs, published in 2008 by Georgetown University Press.

 David Stamps works in the fields of nonprofit consulting and industrial sales.
 He has been active in human rights work for over three decades.
 He is currently doing work on North Africa with an emphasis on Libya.
 He served on the Amnesty International USA Board of Directors and the board of the Illusion Theater in Minneapolis.
 He has also served on the Amnesty International Board as Member and Treasurer and Chair of the International Financial Control Committee.